Dave Curl & Gary Cialdella

-I'm located in wonderful Saint Joseph, MI, which is in the southwest corner of Michigan overlooking Lake Michigan.
+I'm located in beautiful Saint Joseph, MI, which is in the southwest corner of Michigan overlooking Lake Michigan.
 From here it's only a 90 minute drive to Chicago and then to any part of the world a plane will take me.

 In 1970 I picked up a camera and that was all it took.
 I've had a lot of fun with photography and have met so many interesting people along the way, both in front of the camera and those who stand behind the camera.
 Famous or not so famous.
 In my backyard or in Europe.
 Shooting for myself or for others.
 It's been wonderful and still is wonderful.
 As they say, if you do what you like you never work a day in your life.

 2 Cities 48 Hours